Umami Pot

 Japanese Pork and Cabbage with Ponzu Sauce

-Japanese Pork and Cabbage with Ponzu Sauce is an easy-to-make, delicious, and nutritious dish.
-The combination of pork, cabbage, and ponzu works perfectly together and is a well-known favorite in Japan.
+Japanese Pork and Cabbage with Ponzu Sauce is a delicious, nutritious, and easy-to-make dish.
+The combination of pork belly, green cabbage or napa cabbage, and ponzu sauce is a perfect match.

 ↓ Step-by-Step Recipe